Persistent homology of collider observations: when (w)hole matters: Framework for analysis

 The jet-finding package \texttt{FastJet (v3.3.4)} \cite{Cacciari:2005hq,Cacciari:2011ma} included in \texttt{Delphes v3.5.0} \cite{deFavereau:2013fsa} is used to find the jets.
 The anti-$k_T$ jet algorithm is employed with the cone size set at 0.5, requiring a minimum $p_T^{jet}$ of 20 GeV and the pseudorapidity in the range $|\eta_{jet}| < 2.5$.

 As per the default parameter settings of \texttt{Delphes v3.5.0}, the leptons (electrons and muons) are reconstructed with a minimum $p_T^{l}$ of 0.5 GeV and with $|\eta_{jet}| < 2.5$.
-For electrons and muons, we remove jets that lie within an angular distance $\Delta R \leq 0.5$ from the lepton.
+The track isolation requirement for electrons and muons involves removing jets that lie within an angular distance $\Delta R \leq 0.5$ from the lepton.
 Also, to increase the purity of electrons, it is required that the ratio of total $p_T$'s of the stray tracks within the cones of their identification to their own $p_T$'s is less than 0.12.
 The corresponding ratio for muon is set at 0.25.

 Subsequently, the events are processed through fast detector simulation using \texttt{Delphes v3.5.0}.
 It results in events in \texttt{ROOT} \cite{brun1997root} format and thus, we convert it to \texttt{LHCO} format for further processing.